Departmental Activities

 In addition to the role of individual faculty members in supporting student well-being, administrators within colleges and departments can work to coordinate these efforts.
 Such coordination can help faculty more easily support students.
 Administrators may also consider embedding conditions for well-being into various departmental activities to positively impact the well-being of both students and faculty.

-• Provide training for faculty in recognizing and responding to students in distress.
-Contact the Counseling and Mental Health Center or Student Emergency Services to learn more.
+- Provide training for faculty in recognizing and responding to students in distress.
+Contact the Counseling and Mental Health Center or Student Outreach and Support to learn more.